Approaching a Bristol model: Kinna--Wagner Principles

 Now define $B_y=\{a\in A_{\beta_y}\mid f(a)=y\}$, this is a $(\beta_y+1)$-set, and $y\neq y'$ implies $B_y\neq B_{y'}$.
 Therefore $B=\{B_y\mid y\in x\}$ is an $\alpha$-set equipotent with $x$. \end{proof} On the other hand, ground models need not satisfy the same $\KWP_\alpha$ as their generic extension: as we have seen in the construction of the Bristol model, $L[c]$ has a proper class of ground models, $L(V_\alpha^M)$, and as we will see in the next section, the various $\KWP_\alpha$ fails as we go up the hierarchy.

 The next obvious question is whether or not \autoref{thm:kw-generic} can be improved.
 Unfortunately, it cannot.
 The Cohen model famously satisfies $\KWP_1$,\footnote{An implicit proof can be found as Lemma~5.25 in \cite{Jech:AC1973}.} but as Monro demonstrated in \cite{Monro:1983}, there is a generic extension of the Cohen model in which there exists an amorphous set, which cannot be linearly ordered, in particular, $\KWP_1$ must fail in that generic extension.
 Nevertheless, by the theorem above, $\KWP_2$ must hold.
-This leads us to the following conjecture.\footnote{These are not directly related to the Bristol model, so we include them here instead of \autoref{sect:questions}} \begin{conjecture}[The $\alpha^*$ Conjecture] Suppose that $\KWP_{\alpha^*}$ holds in every generic extension of $V$, then $\KWP_\alpha$ must hold in $V$. \end{conjecture}
+This leads us to the following conjecture.\footnote{These are not directly related to the Bristol model, so we include them here instead of \autoref{sect:questions}} \begin{conjecture}[The $\alpha^*$ Conjecture] Suppose that $\KWP_{\alpha^*}$ holds in every generic extension of $V$, then $\KWP_\alpha$ must hold in a ground of $V$.\footnote{A previous version of this manuscript suggested that the ground can be taken as $V$ itself.
+However Monro's generic extension of the Cohen model satisfies $\KWP_2+\lnot\KWP_1$, and any generic extension of that model is also a generic extension of the Cohen model, so will also satisfy $\KWP_2$.} \end{conjecture}

 It is also easy to see that if $M\models\lnot\KWP$, then also any generic extension of $M$ must satisfy this.
 Which points out to a particularly poignant feature of a generic multiverse, and indeed a \textit{symmetric multiverse},\footnote{Allowing symmetric extensions and grounds.
 See \cite{Usuba:2019} for more information.} $\KWP$ hold or fails uniformly throughout the entire multiverse.